MicrosoftDocs/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/cloudknox-sentry-install-aws.md

 ### Multi-account collection from one Sentry

-For AWS organizations with multiple AWS accounts, you can set up one Sentry to collect from multiple AWS accounts by allowing the Sentry's IAM role to assume a cross-account role in the account from which you want to collect data.
-You must configure a trust relationship to allow cross-account access.
+For AWS organizations with multiple AWS accounts, you can set up one Sentry to collect data from multiple AWS accounts.
+Allow the Sentry's IAM role to assume a cross-account role in the account from which you want to collect data.
+To allow cross-account access, configure a trust relationship.

 **Explanation and diagram**